 Q5.
 How many times can a cataract lens be replaced?

-Ans: Cataract lenses are designed to be permanent, but in rare cases, they can be replaced if complications arise.
-However, replacing an IOL is complex and not commonly done.
-It’s important to carefully consider your cataract lens options before surgery.
+Cataract lenses are intended to be permanent lenses; however, in rare cases, they may be replaced if complications occur.
+However, the procedure of replacing an IOL is complex and infrequently performed.
+Consider carefully your cataract lens options prior to surgery.

 Call Us: (858) 452-3937